 1922 Eartha White becomes the Florida director of the National Anti-Lynching Committee and pushes for anti-lynching legislation.

+1922 Douglas Anderson leads the effort to convince the Duval County School Board to build a school for black children on the Southside of Jacksonville.
+It opens as South Jacksonville Grammar School, and Anderson leads the school’s free bus transportation service.
+In 1945, the school board renames it the Douglas Anderson School. https://jaxpsychogeo.com/south/pine-forest/

+1922-25 – Richard A. Twine photographed everyday life and events of Blacks living in the Lincolnville area of St. Augustine, Florida.
+(1994 JBHC)

+1924 The Hollywood Music Store, owned by local African American businessman, Joe Higdon, was opened.
+The store was a popular hub of activity for both professional and amateur musicians.

+1924 James E. Whittington of Jacksonville, Lawton Pratt of Jacksonville, Charles Chestnut of Gainesville, and other black funeral directors from across the state form the Florida Negro Embalmers’ and Morticians’ Association, today’s Florida Mortician’s Association.

 1925 Cookman Institute merges with the Daytona Normal and Industrial Institute, which had been founded in 1904 by Dr. Mary Bethune.
 When the merger was finalized in 1925, the school became the Daytona-Cookman Collegiate Institute.
 In 1931, the school's name was officially changed to Bethune-Cookman College.

+Jacksonville Rosenwals School #143/Westside Elementary (Land for original school purchased by DC schools from Stockton Telfair)

+1925 - A. Phillip Randolph began organizing the railroad porters.
+(1990 JBHC)

+1926 – Bessie Coleman, first Black aviator, licensed in 1921, lost her life in Jacksonville.

 1926 Princess Laura Adorkor Kofi establishes her headquarters in Jacksonville and, after breaking with Marcus Garvey’s UNIA, founds her organization, the African Universal Church and Commercial League.

 1926 Eartha White serves in fundraising capacities for the Community Chest, which helps take care of the ill and homeless.